 From the comments made by Cutts, it certainly appears as if the latest Penguin update will have a significant impact.
 Speaking on the changes, Cutts said: "This one is more comprehensive, we expect it to go a little bit deeper and have more of an impact than the original Penguin."
 He also revealed that the update was being referred to as 'Penguin 2.0' internally, suggesting that the changes are certainly seen as revolutionary by Google.
 Cutts previously spoke of significant Google updates earlier this year, foreshadowing this announcement.

-Also included in the blog post from Matt Cutts were details on how high quality content will become even more important in the coming months, as well as a crack down on paid advertorials.
+blog post from Matt Cutts were details on how high quality content will become even more important in the coming months, as well as a crack down on paid advertorials.
 He said that the company would be "looking to be a little stronger on advertorials", adding that "if somebody pays for an advertorial, it should not float page rank."

 A further point briefly addressed by Cutts was the introduction of tougher penalties for link spammers, individuals who find low quality ways to place a significant number of links to their website in various locations.
 He stated that Google was in the early days of producing a "completely different system that performs sophisticated link analysis".
 This is likely to be a major change to how Google works in the future, but it appears as if this new system is in the very early stages.